hz-9/a4/docs/overview/summary/start.md

 For readers with little or no experience using Nest.js, you can continue reading this series of articles, which mainly focuses on the usage of the `A4` modules.
 Links to Nest.js related topics will be provided at appropriate places for later reading.

 For experienced Nest.js application developers, you can directly refer to the [module directories](../guide) to view module descriptions.
+The registration of `A4 Module` modules follows a unified scheme.
+Please refer to the [`A4` Module Registration](../internal/module-register.html) to fully understand the registration scheme.

 ## Language